DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 :warning: When enabled, the MIX ENVelope is **always retriggered** on every new incoming "high gate" (in particular for polyphony).
 This behavior is normal.

-Current MIX ENVelope can be saved to **.vktMixEnv** file, then loaded later to any program of you choice!
-Only point positions, rates and loop settings are saved and recalled.
+Current MIX ENVelope settings can be saved to **.vktMixEnv** file, then loaded later to any program of you choice!
+Only point positions, rates and loop settings are saved and recalled (the ON/OFF state of the MIX ENVelope - for current program - is never saved/recalled to/from **.vktMixEnv** file).

-:warning: The ON/OFF state of the MIX ENVelope is never saved or recalled (stay unchanged if you load an envelope file).
-Please remember you'll can enable (or disable) the MIX ENVelope quickly by pressing the **ENV** (toggle) button, located just above the MIX output jack.

-To save the current MIX ENVelope to a **.vktMixEnv** file:
+To save the current MIX ENVelope settings to a **.vktMixEnv** file:
 - Be sure the _Vektor_ module's context is set to **MIX**.
 If not, press the MIX context button **only if its LED above is off**.
 - Do a right-mouse click over the module.
 From the menu, select **MIX ENVelope**, then **Save to .vktMixEnv file** command.
-- From **Save As** dialog, select the path where you'd like to save the file, then enter its filename, then click _Save_ button.
+- From **Save As** dialog, choose the path where you'd like to save the file, then enter its filename, then click _Save_ button.
 Unlike programs, filenames for mix envelope is restricted only by the operating system you are using (like any document).

-To load a saved mix envelope (right click context menu method):
+To load a saved MIX ENVelope settings to current program (right click context menu method):
+- First, select the related program (from **PROGRAM** context) where the settings will be loaded.
 - Be sure the _Vektor_ module's context is set to **MIX**.
 If not, press the MIX context button **only if its LED above is off**.
 - Do a right-mouse click over the module.
 From the menu, select **MIX ENVelope**, then **Open from .vktMixEnv file** command.
-- From **Open** dialog, select the path where the file is located, select its filename, then click _Open_ button.
+- From **Open** dialog, browse the path where the **.vktMixEnv** file is stored, select its filename, then click _Open_ button.

-To load a saved mix envelope (file drag and drop method):
+To load a saved MIX ENVelope settings to current program (file drag and drop method):
+- First, select the related program (from **PROGRAM** context) where the settings will be loaded.
 - Be sure the _Vektor_ module's context is set to **MIX**.
 If not, press the MIX context button **only if its LED above is off**.
-- From your operating system file browser (Explorer on Windows computers, Finder on MacOS X computers), open the folder where the file is.
+- From your operating system file browser (Explorer on Windows computers, Finder on MacOS X computers), browse the folder where the **.vktMixEnv** file is stored.
 - Drag the relevant **.vktMixEnv** file, then drop it anywhere over the module.

  :warning: In case of file operation failure, the **WARN./ERR.** LED (below the joystick) is **blinking red** (twice per second), and a related error information is displayed, until you press any button (to acknowledge the error condition).